Elijah-Bodden/My-Simulacrum/README.md

 ```
 accelerate launch -m axolotl.cli.train config.yml
 ```
+You may want to monitor your loss curve to stop before overfitting occurs.
+You can ctrl-C to stop early.
 Then for inference:
 ```
 cd .. && cd axolotl && accelerate launch -m axolotl.cli.inference config.yml --lora_model_dir="./lora-out" --gradio